luke5sky/discontinued-what-can-you-do-skill/README.md

 Tells you what you can do

 ## Description
-I tells you what you can do with Mycroft (some examples) and lists the installed skills (if you want).
+It tells you what you can do with Mycroft (some examples) and lists the installed skills (if you want).

 Just a simple script but i missed it